Assisted Living Services

 We are actively looking for experienced PAs from the Blackpool area (or within easy reach) to work with a young man with a physical and learning disability in his own home.
 Read the documents listed below for a Job Description and Application Form.

-- Job Description for Personal Assistant Wanted for Specific Role (Word, 695kb)
+- Job Description for Personal Assistant Wanted for Specific Role in Blackpool (Word, 695kb)

-- Application Form for Personal Assistant Wanted for Specific Role (Word, 48kb)
+- Application Form for Personal Assistant Wanted for Specific Role in Blackpool (Word, 48kb)

 Please also read the Application Process section above for more information on how to apply.